BradBalderson/Cytocipher/README.md

 ```

 ## Expected Input
-Given an AnnData object, *data*, that has had been processed similarly to the
+Given an AnnData object, *data*, that has been processed similarly to the
 [scanpy standard workflow](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html)
 to produce log-cpm normalised data with putative cluster labels
 (e.g. from Leiden clustering), then the following sections detail minimal code